-Recent historical research has brought to light a very different picture of Hilbert's involvement with physics, and in particular of the real, truly central place of the ideas embodied in the sixth problem within the general edifice of Hilbert's scientific outlook.
+More recent historical research has brought to light a very different picture of Hilbert's involvement with physics, and in particular of the real, truly central place of the ideas embodied in the sixth problem within the general edifice of Hilbert's scientific outlook.
+This is, in fact, the central topic of my book [5], as well as of additional works by other historians.
 Hilbert's involvement with physical issues spanned most of his active scientific life, and the essence of his mathematical conceptions cannot be understood without reference to that involvement.
-More importantly, the famous "axiomatic approach" that came to be identified with Hilbert's mathematical achievements and with his pervasive influence on twentieth-century mathematics is totally misunderstood if it is not seen, in the first place, as connected with his physical interests.
+More importantly, the famous "axiomatic approach" that came to be identified with Hilbert's mathematical achievements in general and with his pervasive influence on twentieth-century mathematics is totally misunderstood if it is not seen, in the first place, as connected with his physical interests.
 Under this perspective, the involvement with kinetic theory and GTR are seen as a natural outgrowth of the development of Hilbert's world of ideas, and by no means as sporadic, isolated incursions into unknown territories.
-Moreover, contrary to a commonly held view, the sixth problem is the only one in the entire list of 1900 that refers to an idea that continually engaged the active attention of Hilbert for a very long period of time, at least between 1894 and 1932 ([5]).
+Likewise, Hilbert's role in the early development of quantum mechanics, and his work on the foundations of this theory in collaboration with John von Neumann and Lothar Nordheim [23], are now more clearly understood as the outcome of a direct involvement of more than a decade-mostly in the form of advanced research seminars conducted at Göttingen under the leadership of Hilbert and his assistants-with the question of the structure of matter [24, 30].
+Indeed, contrary to a once-commonly held view, the sixth problem is the only one in the entire list of 1900 that refers to an idea that continually engaged the active attention of Hilbert for a very long period of time, at least between 1894 and 1932.

 The key to a balanced understanding of the role of physics within Hilbert's intellectual horizon is found not so much in his publications, as it is in the complex academic network of personal interactions and diverse activities that he was continually part of.
-Especially worthy of attention is his teaching, first at Königsberg and - more importantly - after 1895 at Göttingen.
+Especially worthy of attention is his teaching, first at Königsberg and-more importantly-after 1895 at Göttingen.
 At the mathematical institute established by Felix Klein, Hilbert became the leader of a unique scientific center that brought together a gallery of world-class researchers in mathematics and physics.
-One cannot exaggerate the significance of the influence exerted by Hilbert's thought and personality on all who came out of this institution.
-More often than not, these lectures were far from systematic and organized presentations of well-known results and established theories.
+One cannot overstate the significance of the influence exerted by Hilbert's thought and personality on all who came out of this institution.
+More often than not, these lectures were far from systematic and organized presentations of wellknown results and established theories.
 Rather, Hilbert often used his lectures as a public stage where he could explore new ideas and think aloud about the issues that occupied his mind at any point in time.
 In a lecture held in commemorating his seventieth birthday, Hilbert vividly recalled how these lectures provided important occasions for the free exploration of yet untried ideas.
 He thus said: